techtana/techtana.github.io/_posts_drafts/2025-08-30-manager-manifesto.md

 ### Goals and Support
 What makes 1:1s the most valuable for you?
 > Reflect on what I can do better.
+See my blind spots.

 What are your goals for this year?
 And for the next 3 months?
 > Ensure our team has SOP and training available to reduce friction and allow quick impact by team members.
 Foster the culture of curiosity: dig deeper, think broader.